Thumb Joystick | A Beginner’s Guide

 Why Build?

-First, it’s a quick way to confirm your joystick and LCD are working correctly.
-Many issues come from wrong I2C address, swapped pins, or a joystick that isn’t centered the way you expect.
-With this build, you’ll immediately see if the readings make sense.
-That saves time before you move on to motors or wireless control.
+This tutorial is a fast way to verify that your joystick and I2C LCD are wired correctly.
+Many beginner problems come from the wrong LCD address, swapped SDA/SCL pins, or connecting the joystick to the wrong analog inputs.
+With this setup, you will immediately see whether movement matches the printed direction on the screen.
+That saves time before you move on to motors, robotics, or wireless control.

 What You’ll Learn